vseryakov/backendjs/README.md

 * nanomsg interface for messaging between processes and servers.
 * REPL(command line) interface for debugging and looking into server internals.
 * Geohash based location searches supported by all databases drivers.
+* Supports push notifications for mobile devices, APN and GCM
-* Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server in front of them instead of relying on the OS scheduling between procsses listening on the same port.
+* Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
 * Can be used with any MVC or other types of frameworks that work on top or with the Express server.
 * Hosted on [github](https://github.com/vseryakov/backendjs), http://backendjs.io or http://vseryakov.github.io/backendjs, BSD licensed.